ordina-jworks/ordina-jworks.github.io/_posts/2021-03-25-Getting-started-with-the-pi-pico.md

 ## CircuitPython development

 CircuitPython is a variation on MicroPython created by Adafruit industries.
-It is targeted at beginners and students and is even simpler than the regular MicroPython.
+It is targeted at beginners and students, and is even simpler than the regular MicroPython.

 ### Preparing the board